dcmi/dctap/TAPprimer.md

 ![](https://i.imgur.com/CYftbqf.jpg)

 A group of properties that describe a resource is called a *shape* in the TAP.
 A shape is a structure that provides a particular view of some data.
+A shape comprises statement templates for a node in the metadata that meets some criterion or criteria, for example all nodes belonging to a given class or that are an object of a given property.
+Shapes in the profile may be the same as the structures defined in the metadata model, or they may be defined in the profile as a derived view over the metadata.

 ### Shape identifier and shape label